 3. Project the theme

-Once you have a clear idea of what your allegorical story is going to be, you can begin using literary devices such as imagery, metaphors, and symbols to enhance the theme.
-Allegories are built out of inherent, contextual symbolism, and you make this even more powerful by incorporating relevant colours, objects, and icons that support the message you’re trying to send.
-For example, a flag torn by a storm can symbolize the deterioration of a once-proud ideal, or a statue of a war hero can stand in place for a struggle being faced today.
+Once you know what your allegorical story is going to be, you can begin using literary devices such as imagery, metaphors, and symbols to enhance the theme.
+Allegories are built out of inherent, contextual symbolism, and you make this even more powerful by incorporating relevant colors, objects, and icons that support the message you’re trying to send.
+For example, a flag torn by a storm can represent the deterioration of a once-proud ideal, or a statue of a war hero can stand in place for a struggle being faced today.

 In allegory, the story is always told with a lesson or message in mind.
 The writer’s goal is to have the reader come away with a new understanding of an event, a movement, or a social dialogue and then attempt to become better because of it.
-The world is rarely black and white, but in your allegorical story it’s important to have a clear idea of what you’re trying to say (for example, “War is bad.
+The world is rarely black and white, but in your allegorical story it’s important to have a clear idea of what you’re trying to say (for example: “War is bad.
 Let’s not.”).
-If you’ve done your work well and crafted a powerful allegorical story, your reader will find themselves not only nodding along in agreement, but subconsciously looking for ways to share your message with others in their own small way.

 Allegory opens up the world for the reader